Anime-influenced animation: France

 The French-American international co-production W.I.T.C.H., a magical girl series, has been noted as having an anime-influenced visual style.
 First season director Marc Gordon-Bates cited anime such as Neon Genesis Evangelion as design inspiration.
 The animated series is based on Italian comics of the same name themselves drawn in line with manga conventions, as opposed to the more rounded style traditionally used by publisher and co-producer Disney.
 Co-executive producer Olivier Dumont noted that the high-quality animation was intended to be true to the detailed artwork of the comics series.

 The producers of the French anime Code Lyoko, one of the most successful works of European anime, explicitly stated in their introductory document that they were: "Influenced by the poetry and the visual impact of Japanese animation, the series proposes a graphic universe that's particularly original and strong."

+The French-Canadian-American Fantastic Four: World's Greatest Heroes series was heavily stylized by Japanese anime; however, the series was never produced in Japan.
+Instead, it was co-produced by American company Marvel Entertainment and French company MoonScoop Group, with the participation of M6 and Cartoon Network Europe and is distributed by Taffy Entertainment.

 The animation and style in Miraculous: Tales of Ladybug & Cat Noir is practically influenced by various Magical girl anime.
 Toei Animation does some of the modeling for the series, and was originally going to be in an anime-esque art-style.
 Thomas Astruc, the creator of the show, stated that the production team switched to CGI instead because Ladybug's spots were hard to animate around that time.

-Another example of anime-influenced animation can be seen in Wakfu: The Animated Series, a flash animation series based on a video game of the same title.
+Another example of example of an animation that is repeatedly defined as “anime” can be seen in Wakfu: The Animated Series, a flash animation series based on a video game of the same title, and Captain Laserhawk: A Blood Dragon Remix, a Netflix series inspired by the 2013 video game Far Cry 3: Blood Dragon and amalgamates elements and characters from several other Ubisoft franchises, despite both series having been made in France and America.Blue Eye Samurai is frequently mistaken to be an actual Japanese anime due to its setting being in the Edo period of Japan, as well as its animation being heavily influenced and stylized to appear as a typical anime would, such as Japanese depictions and references and the action sequences.
+However, it is actually a French-American co-production, and was animated by the studio Blue Spirit, a French company.
+The creators expressly wanted the series to "look like a moving painting" with character design drawn from bunraku puppets.
+Inspiration was taken from the character Zatoichi, the "Man with No Name", and the works of Akira Kurosawa.